 Remove the Clunky Bot Experiences

-Given the limitations of chatbots, it’s better to quickly transition from the bot to a live agent when the realm of possibilities within the chatbot reaches its limit.
+If you are just starting out and not wanting to invest heavily in more complex flows, it’s better to quickly transition from the bot to a live agent when the realm of possibilities within the chatbot reaches its limit.

 Work on the Timing

-The final tip to improve conversion is when to show your chat messages.
+The final tip to improve the conversion is when to show your chat messages.
 Ever gone to a site and two or more items popped up at once?
 More times than not, you won’t be sure what to focus on and instead close out everything shown to you.

 Multiple messages distract rather than convert.
 Take the extra step to ensure your chat messages don’t interfere with other popups, slide ins, etc.